Dunera

 Justus Israel Schönthal (52) GP, NL, K

 Nazi opponent.
-Dr jurist, lawyer in Munich, later journalist in Berlin.The Nazi suffix “Israel” was added to his card by the British, on which his immediate internment was noted on November 2, 1939.
+Dr jurist, lawyer in Munich, later journalist in Berlin.The Nazi suffix “Israel” was added to his card by the British, on which his immediate internment is nevertheless noted on November 2, 1939.

 Heinrich Johannes Schreiber (55) GP, K